 EmergencY PLANNING GUIDE FOR CHILD-SERVING ORGANIZATIONS, Promising Practices Network, Santa Monica, CA: October 2011.
 Copyright © 2011 Promising Practices Network.

-Emergency Preparedness AND ResponsE ~ HURRICANe, Centers for Disease Control and Prevention, Atlanta, GA.
+Emergency Preparedness AND ResponsE ~ HURRICANES AND OTHER TROPICAL STORMS, Centers for Disease Control and Prevention, Atlanta, GA.

 EMERGENCY PREPAREDNESS CHECKLIST FOR SMALL BUSINESSES, American Red Cross, Washington, DC.

 EMERGENCY PREPAREDNESS FROM AN INTERSECTIONAL APPROACH, Jose Juan Lara, Jr., National Latin@ Network, St. Paul, MN: November 2018.